-- Director, U.S.-Bangladesh Business Council, U.S. Chamber of Commerce
+- Former Director, U.S.-Bangladesh Business Council, U.S. Chamber of Commerce

 Sidhanta Mehra is the Director for the U.S. Chamber of Commerce’s U.S.-Bangladesh Business Council as well as the Director for U.S.-India Business Council's Energy, Environment and Infrastructure vertical.
 In this expanded role across South Asia, Mehra is responsible for advancing policy transparency and business reforms, creating an open channel of engagement between the private sector and public sector leadership, and provide strategic advisory and market insights to the private sector.
 On South Asia, Mehra has executed various long, medium and short-term advocacy campaigns on energy, digital economy and financial services issues.
 He has also facilitated and led high-level delegations to Bangladesh and India featuring meeting with heads of government, cabinet officials, senior sectoral leaders, subnational officials as well as local businesses, associations, and relevant stakeholders across research, academic and think tank communities.